droosma/blog/content/post/making-sense-or-unstructured-data/index.md

 Toyota Camry [100,000 miles/October 2015] - $12,500 | example123@email.com
 ```

-One last step, as we iliminated the rist of hitting the token limit for the second `ExtractListing` method by only sending a single car listing to the model, we need to make sure we don't hit the token limit for the first `ExtractListings` method.
-We can do this by splitting the file into chunks and sending each chunk to the model.
-This is a simple process, but it does require a bit of code.
-Again there are many ways to do this, but as an example I will show you how I did it.
+The final step in our data processing pipeline involves ensuring we do not hit the token limit for the `ExtractListings` method, having already managed this risk for the `ExtractListing` method by limiting each invocation to a single listing.
+To achieve this, we split the initial large file into manageable chunks before sending each to the model.
+This is a simple yet crucial process and requires a bit of code to implement correctly.
+Let me show you how I tackled this:

 ```csharp
 public static IEnumerable<string> GetChunks(string content,